 Federal Perkins Loan

-Perkins Loan expired on September 30, 2015.
-Effective October 1, 2015, schools can no longer make loans to new borrowers.
+Perkins Loan will expire on September 30, 2017.
+Effective October 1, 2017, schools can no longer make loans to new borrowers.

-**Loans that were not accepted by students prior to October 1, 2015, are no longer available (offered) to students**
+**Loans that are not accepted by students prior to October 1, 2017, are no longer available (offered) to students**

 Funds for this loan are extremely limited and will only be awarded to students when funds become available to the school.